 Your baggage limit is just 50 lbs. on a floatplane, and 70 lbs. on a wheeled plane, so pack lightly.
 If you’ve got more, that’s okay, but you’ll pay an additional fee.
 Also, be aware that there’s no room for carry-on luggage in these smaller planes.

 Tip: If you don’t need everything, it may be cheaper to leave some luggage at Alaska Seaplanes’ bag storage right at the main terminal. ($10/day, per bag.)
 Or, if you arrive in the morning and want to spend the day in Juneau before a later flight out with Alaska Seaplanes, you’re welcome to leave your bags at the counter and they will be held at no charge.

 If you know where you want to go and when, just book your flight online through Alaska Seaplanes.
 Call if you have questions or need advice.
 The folks at Alaska Seaplanes are more than happy to give you insight into each of the communities they serve and the lodging and activities you can find in each.
 Unseen Alaska also details five of those communities.

 You can also ask about charter flights too, especially if you’re looking for something a little different.
-Maybe you want to take a kayak and be dropped off at a remote cabin on Admiralty Island.
+Maybe you want to take a kayak and be dropped off at a remote cabin on Admiralty Island, Alaska Seaplane Adventures is your choice.
 Or perhaps bear viewing with Pack Creek Bear Tours (also operated by Alaska Seaplanes) is top on your list.
 Do a little planning, get some advice from Alaska Seaplanes, and you can have the adventure of a lifetime in one of the most beautiful and wild places on earth.